-It doesn’t seem easier this time around.
+And it doesn’t seem easier this time around.
 Suddenly there’s more to think about.

+Plus, the thought of getting intimate with someone new is very possibly terrifying.
 I’ve had more than a few women confess to me that they even wonder if everything is still working as it should!

 So how do you know when it’s the right time to get back out there?
 And what else should you consider when you are ready?